Skip to main content

 Endocrine Regulators of Fluid Balance

-The Renin-Angiotensin-Aldosterone System, or RAAS, stands as a central pillar in the regulation of and fluid volume.
+The Renin-Angiotensin-Aldosterone System, or RAAS, stands as a central pillar in the regulation of blood pressure and fluid volume.
 This cascade of hormones, initiated by the kidneys, ultimately leads to the production of aldosterone, a mineralocorticoid hormone.
 Aldosterone signals the kidneys to reabsorb sodium and, consequently, water, increasing circulating fluid volume.
 Variations in this system’s activity significantly influence an individual’s propensity for fluid accumulation.

 Antidiuretic hormone, also known as vasopressin, represents another crucial endocrine modulator.
 Produced in the hypothalamus and released by the posterior pituitary, vasopressin dictates the permeability of renal tubules to water.
 Higher levels of vasopressin prompt increased water reabsorption, concentrating urine and conserving bodily fluids.
 Dysregulation of vasopressin secretion or receptor sensitivity can contribute substantially to fluid imbalances.